 - Chemotherapy (ABVD for up to eight cycles)

 - Other combinations of chemotherapy:

 - ChlvPP – chlorambucil, vinblastine, procarbazine and prednisolone

 - Stanford V – mustine, doxorubicin, vinblastine, vincristine, bleomycin, etoposide and steroids

 - BEACOPP – bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine and prednisolone

 - ESHAP – etoposide, prednisolone, cytarabine and cisplatin

 Recurrent lymphoma or unresponsive to the treatment HL

 The correct answers can be found below the references.

-1. A 23 years old man from Canada complains about fatigue and recent weight loss, he also, noticed that his neck lymph nodes enlarged, they are not painful on a touch, moderately movable.
-He also, feels “a frog in the throat” and difficulty with swallowing, which he finds painful.
+1. A 23 years old man presents to you with progressive fatigue and weight loss.
+He also noticed some swellings in his neck that are painless.
+He also feels “a frog in the throat” and difficulty with swallowing, which he finds painful.
 His sibling (sister) 19 years old has recently undergone treatment for Hodgkin`s lymphoma.
-His FBC revealed anemia.
+His CBC revealed anemia.
 What is the most probable primary diagnosis for the condition described above?